The Evolution of Travelling Waves in a KPP Reaction-Diffusion Model with Cut-off Reaction Rate. I. Permanent Form Travelling Waves: Introduction

 \section{Introduction}

-Travelling waves arise in a wide range of applications in mathematical chemistry, biology, ecology, epidemiology and genetics \cite{Fife1979,Murray}.
+Travelling waves arise in a wide range of applications in mathematical chemistry and biology (for example, in combustion \cite{Williams1985} and in ecology, epidemiology and genetics \cite{Fife1979,Murray}).
 They describe the invasion of chemical or biological reactions and are usually established as a result of the interaction between molecular diffusion, local growth and saturation.
 The simplest model that encapsulates this interaction is the Kolmogorov--Petrovskii--Piscounov (KPP) reaction--diffusion equation (also called Fisher-KPP equation) \cite{Fisher1937,Kolmogorov_etal1937}.
 In one spatial dimension this describes the evolution of the concentration $u(x,t)$ as \begin{linenomath}